CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 Strings that span multiple lines can be written using a pipe (|) to preserve line breaks or a greater than symbol (>) where each line break will be converted to a space.

-**Example:  a name of a SLANG flow is defined using the unquoted style**
+**Example:  a name of a CloudSlang flow is defined using the unquoted style**
 ```yaml
 flow:
   name: hello_world
 ```

-**Example:  the single or double quoted style is used in SLANG to pass a Python string, which is quoted using the other style, to an input parameter**
+**Example:  the single or double quoted style is used in CloudSlang to pass a Python string, which is quoted using the other style, to an input parameter**
 ```yaml
 - sayHi:
     do: